alintulu/Run3ScoutingHbb/README.md

 _The code was developed by Adelina Lintuluoto, starting from the [hbb-coffea](https://github.com/jennetd/hbb-coffea/tree/master) repository by Jennet Dickinson._

+This README documents:

+1. [Directory structure](#directory-structure), the contents of this Github repository
+2. [Analysis workflow](#analysis-workflow), details on how to run the analysis from scratch
+3. [Open items](#open-items), list of items that should be addressed

 # Directory structure

 Please note, this repository is a "work-in-progess".
 It contains code developed with Coffea 0.7.21 for the analysis of Higgs bosons produced at high transverse momentum and their subsequent decay into bottom quark-antiquark pairs using Run 3 scouting data.
 The 4 folders contain: